Super Retirement Frequently Asked Questions

 An annuity is an investment that provides you with a series of regular payments, either for a chosen term or for your lifetime, in return for a lump-sum investment.
 It can be used with other retirement investments, like account-based pensions, to set you up with an income stream that could, depending on the type of annuity, last throughout your retirement.

 It’s recommended you speak with a financial adviser before you make any decisions.
-You can make an obligation-free appointment to speak with a Suncorp financial planner or learn more about annuities on our website.
+Learn more about annuities on our website.

 Yes, a pension account is different to your super account.
 With a pension account, you can get paid a regular income – just like what you were used to when you were working.
 This allows you to continue to live your regular lifestyle.